williamhorning/williamhorning/bolt-content/developing.md

 - follow conventional commits and semver 2.0.0 whenever reasonable
 - try to not introduce breaking changes unless they're necessary

-### `bolt`
+### bolt

-bolt, also referred to as `core` or `lib`, is where all the public api, bridging, commands, migrations, and cli lives. none of the stuff in bolt should be platform-dependant, as all of that should live in plugins. it's further divided into a few different folders, each with their own standars. overall, try to not make breaking changes unless necessary
+bolt, also referred to as `core` or `lib`, is where all the public api, bridging, commands, migrations, and cli lives. none of the stuff in bolt should be platform-dependant, as all of that should live in plugins. it's further divided into a few different folders, each with their own standards. overall, try to not make breaking changes unless necessary

 #### `bolt/bridges`